-While this should come as no surprise, monitoring network traffic in large, enterprise-level organizations is quite different from that of a home or home office.
+While this should come as no surprise, monitoring network traffic in large, enterprise-level organizations is quite different from that of a home office.
 Most large companies have a variety of domains, such as WAN, SD-WAN, Data Center, AWS, Azure, and others.
 As the network environment expands in large enterprises, monitoring network traffic becomes increasingly difficult.
 Knowing how to monitor network traffic is essential to ensure your network is running optimally.
-These are the five essential steps to network traffic monitoring.

 The first important step in effectively monitoring network traffic is to gain visibility across your entire network.
 This typically requires unifying data from multiple sources, especially in large organizations, as trying to accomplish this with a host of specialized tools is cumbersome and time-consuming.

 The key data sources for network monitoring are:

 Platforms like LiveNX ingest flow data (i.e. Netflow, IPFIX, SFlow, JFlow, LiveFlow, etc) for full visibility into the network performance across multi-vendor, multi-domain, and multi-cloud networked environments.
 About 80 percent of the most common network traffic issues can be resolved quickly using just flow data.